AhoyISki/duat/book/src/quick-settings/prelude.md

     opts.completions.min_prefix = 0;
     // Same, but while typing a command. opts.completions.cmd_min_prefix = 0;
+    // Same, but only for words.
+None means min_prefix is used. opts.completions.word_min_prefix = None;
+    // Wether completions should be case insensitive opts.completions.case_insensitive = true;

     // Notifications options:
     // Reformat the notifications messages.